Ways Education Can Improve To Meet The Needs Of The Future

 This has been going on for years–but as games and simulations improve, the potential becomes more acute, compelling, and diverse.

-I’m not sure why this isn’t more commonplace in formal education.
+This one’s odd.
+Whenever I write about gamification in learning, I’m not sure why this isn’t more commonplace in formal education.
 It’s one of the most powerful psychological concepts that could scale at the level education requires; I wrote about it over a decade ago–and (not very well) again in How Gamification Can Uncover The Nuance Of Learning.

 ‘Certificates’ (or any kind of symbol of achievement or certification) come from de-centralized ‘things’–communities or artificial intelligence instead of individual institutions, for example.